lucrae/texlite/examples/overview.md

 ## Unordered lists

-Unnordered lists are:
+Unnordered lists can be written using:
-- Written using hypens
+- Hyphens
-- Really easy to create
++ Addition signs
+* Asterixes

 ## Ordered lists

 Ordered lists are:
 1. Written using numbers
-2. Also really easy
-3. Just the same as in Markdown
+2. Just the same as in Markdown

+## Hyperlinks

+Using the `hyperref` LaTeX package, hyperlinks can be used just as they are in Markdown.
+For example, here is a link to [my website](https://lucienrae.com/).

 ## Horizontal rules

 Horizontal rules, written in Markdown with three hyphens, don't really have a place in standard LaTeX.
 In \TeX{}Lite they can instead be used for paragraph spacing, equivalent to the "medskip" command.

+# Extra notes

+Some things that are a bit fiddly in LaTeX are cleaned up, things like "automatically-directioned double quotation marks" are all taken care of.